• Skip to primary navigation

 How to Make Gluten-Free Gravy in 10 Minutes

-January 13, 2023 by Sara
+January 13, 2023 by Sara @ Fed by the Farm

 Jump to Recipe Print Recipe

 This gluten-free gravy is quick and easy to make.
-All you need to make gluten-free gravy in under 10 minutes is a flavorful chicken broth and cornstarch.
+All you need to make gluten-free gravy in under 10 minutes is a flavorful broth and cornstarch.
 Let’s get started!

 Gluten-free gravy made with cornstarch.
 Done and in the pot.